· 4 min read

 A Flatbread Kebab in a Loaf

 The kebab is the documented part; the loaf is not.
-Adana kebab carries a geographical-indication registration, entered in the Turkish register in 2005 as a mark of origin tied to the city, and the filing spells out the meat in detail: lamb minced by hand with the crescent zırh cleaver, blended with tail fat, the animal raised on the region's own highland pasture.
-What the registration does not mention anywhere is bread.
-It governs the kıyma, the mince, and stops at the edge of the skewer.
+Adana kebab received its geographical-indication registration on February 8, 2005, under registration number 65 in the Turkish patent authority's register, classified as a Mahreç İşareti, an origin mark.
+The application was filed in 2003 by the Adana Chamber of Commerce.
+The specification spells out the meat in close detail: lamb minced by hand with the crescent zırh cleaver, blended with tail fat at roughly fifteen percent, the animal raised on highland pasture inside the region, seasoned with salt and hot red pepper flakes and nothing else.
+Bread is not mentioned.
+The registration governs the kıyma and stops at the edge of the skewer.

 Read next